The free bifibration on a functor: Conclusion and future directions

 \subsection{Acknowledgments}

 We warmly thank François Lamarche for stimulating discussions about his work on bifibrations~\cite{Lam13,Lam14} and for his enthusiasm about the project.
-We also thank Nathanael~Arkor, Tom~Hirshowitz, Paul-André~Melliès, Dorette Pronk, and Gilles~Schaeffer for discussions and pointers.
+We also thank Nathanael~Arkor, Jonas~Frey, Tom~Hirshowitz, Paul-André~Melliès, Dorette Pronk, and Gilles~Schaeffer for discussions and pointers.
+In particular, we are grateful to Jonas for discussions about the Beck-Chevalley condition, which made us realize that our original statement of Proposition~\ref{prop:Kn-is-a-quotient-of-Fn} was incorrect and that the BC condition should be restricted to bicartesian squares.

 This work began while the three authors were at LIX and the first author was on a postdoc supported by the ANR project Repro (ANR-20-CE48-0016).
 The third author was partially supported by the ANR project LambdaComb (ANR-21-CE48-0017).